Shattered Pixel Dungeon /

 Online-only functions

-SPD has news & updates checking enabled by default, with beta updates disabled by default.
+SPD has news & updates checking enabled by default, with beta updates disabled by default (unless you installed beta builds, in which case it's immutably enabled).
 Also enabled by default is "Only check on WiFi" which prevents mobile data users (and mobile hotspot too) from unneccesary checkings unless toggled off.
 While the defaults are not ideal, they don;t affect gameplay at all.
-Therefore, this section gets an almost perfect 9.9/10.
+However, the "news" retrieved by the app are only stubs, in which you will have to open SPD's page to view the full news.
+Therefore, I shall rate SPD's online-only functions 9/10.

 Where it connects to